Hurricane Irma: Georgia should expect tropical storm conditions | Atlanta: News, Weather and Traffic

 The threat of Irma has prompted government agencies, schools and ports along coastal Georgia and other parts of the state to make adjustments.

-Contributing: staff writers Jennifer Brett, Arielle Kass, Ben Brasch, David Wickert, Mitchell Northam, Kelly Yamanouchi and Joshua Sharpe.
+Contributing: staff writers Jennifer Brett, Arielle Kass, Ben Brasch, David Wickert, Mitchell Northam and Kelly Yamanouchi.

 You're Almost Done!